For the Hospital/Clinic Administrator

 A Service Partnership of CRL and Abbott Northwestern Hospital

-Mobile Imaging Services delivers the art and science of nuclear medicine to regional hospitals and clinics throughout Minnesota and Wisconsin.
+Mobile Imaging Services delivers the art and science of mobile nuclear medicine to regional hospitals and clinics throughout Minnesota and Wisconsin.
 Through this partnership, we are able to provide world-class service to referring physicians and their patients in their own communities.
 Mobile Imaging Services helps regional hospitals expand their imaging service offerings with minimal operational, regulatory and financial risks.
 Circumstances permitting, we can also deliver nuclear imaging services via dedicated equipment, permanently installed at your facility.
 In all cases, we provide state-of-the-art equipment, a comfortable and caring patient environment, and rapid report turnaround time.
 A certified nuclear medicine technologist conducts each exam.
 All cardiac tests are interpreted in tandem by a nuclear cardiologist from the Minneapolis Heart Institute and a nuclear radiologist from CRL.
 All other exams are interpreted by CRL’s board-certified nuclear radiology team.

 For more information regarding the availability of our services, please contact us.